nabil828/comp4537-f22/MERN-Tutorial/readme.md

 export default Header
 ```
-It has only a function the correspond to what we meant earlier when we referred to a [react component](https://reactjs.org/docs/react-component.html).
+It has only a function that correspond to what we meant earlier when we referred to a [react component](https://reactjs.org/docs/react-component.html).
 Whatever we return from this function is going to be the visualized "HTML" layout of the component.
 Apparently, this *Header* component is just an `<h1>` HTML tag.

-and here is the complete code `Cities.js`
+and here is the complete code of `Cities.js`
 ```js
 import React, { useEffect, useState } from 'react' import City from './City'